dgabor29001/cordova-plugin-stepper/README.md

 ```

 #### requestPermission () => Promise [Android only]
-Android only : request for ACTIVITY_RECOGNITION permission (trigger a native dialog on Android 10+)
+Android: request for permission by anticipation
-Required to run before startStepperUpdates on android
+IOS: return true and do nothing
+This can be helpful to request permission before starting the stepper.
+It can also prevent unexpected detachment at first start (Permission popup trigger a pause/resume cycle which can leads to service detachment)

 ```js
 stepper.requestPermission().then((result) => {